-Macroeconomic Factor means those factors, events or situations which affect the national economy on a broad scale such as population, income; unemployment, etc. for instance it includes economic outputs, investments, savings and rate of inflation as well, these parameters are monitored by the highly professional teams governed by government or by other economists.
+Macroeconomic Factors are those factors, events, or situations that affect the national economy on a broad scale, such as population, income, unemployment, etc. For instance, it includes economic outputs, investments, savings, and inflation rates.
+These parameters are monitored by the highly professional teams governed by the government or other economists.

 Rules of Macroeconomic Factors